BetonQuest/BetonQuest/docs/10-Compatibility.md

 ### Wand condition: `wand`

 This condition can check wands.
 The first argument is either `hand`, `inventory` or `lost`.
 If you choose `lost`, the condition will check if the player has lost a wand.
 If you choose `hand`, the condition will check if you're holding a wand in your hand. `inventory` will check your whole inventory instead of just the hand.
 In case of `hand` and `inventory` arguments you can also add optional `name:` argument followed by the name of the wand (as defined in _wands.yml_ in Magic plugin) to check if it's the specific type of the wand.
+In the case of `inventory` you can specify an amount with `amount` and this will only return true if a player has that amount.
 You can also use optional `spells:` argument, followed by a list of spells separated with a comma.
 Each spell in this list can have defined minimal level required, after a colon.

 **Example**: `wand hand name:master spells:flare,missile:2`